DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 - Log activities into a database for tracking and reporting.

 ### Tools Involved:
-- Email client: fetching emails and replying to them
+- Email client: fetching emails and replying to them.
-- Vector Database:  Extracting context from the knowledge base
+- Vector Database:  Extracting context from the knowledge base.
-- Remote SQL Database: Create tickets
+- Remote SQL Database: Create tickets.
-- Google Sheets: Log AI Agent activities
+- Google Sheets: Log AI Agent activities .

-## Project Structure
-- `app/`: Contains the application code.
-- `requirements.txt`: Lists the dependencies.
-- `.env`: Stores environment variables.
-- `Dockerfile`: Used to containerize the application.

 ### Main Technologies Involved
-- Python 3.10 and surrounding libs
+- Python 3.10 and related libs.
-- FastAPI: Application
+- FastAPI: REST API Application.
-- Docker: Deploy containerised application
+- Docker: Deploy containerised application.
-- LangChain: To create LLM, prompt and function chains
+- LangChain: To create LLM, prompt and tool chain.
-- OpenRouter API (keys) for LLMs: LLM invokation are done with API endopoints (Llama 3.2 30b)
+- OpenRouter API (keys) for LLMs: LLM invokation are done with API endopoints (Llama 3.2 30b).
-- Google APIs: Build connections to Google Gmail client and app API to Google Sheets
+- Google APIs: Build connections to Google Gmail client and app API to Google Sheets.

 ## How to Run --TODO--